 | The Killing of a Sacred Deer (2017) | Martin | Quiet menace, unsettling calm | Duke’s watchful stillness around the Shelbys |

-| The Banshees of Inisherin (2022) | Dominic | Wounded innocence, desperate loyalty | Duke’s hunger for belonging despite his outsider status |
+| The Banshees of Inisherin (2022) | Dominic | Wounded innocence, desperate loyalty | Duke’s hunger for belonging |

 | Saltburn (2023) | Oliver Quick | Outsider infiltrating a powerful family | Duke entering the Shelby empire as a stranger with a claim |